Synchrotron emission from virial shocks around stacked OVRO-LWA galaxy clusters: Stacking results

 Consider first the restored data, shown in the bottom panel of Fig.~\ref{fig:band7_sig}.
 Here, the central signal within $\tau\lesssim 1$ is highly significant, reaching the $\sim18\sigma$ level.
 Beyond a local minimum (the 'dip', henceforth) seen around $\tau\sim 1.5$, the nominal stacked signal (circles and thick dot-dashed curve) reaches the $\sim3\sigma$ confidence level in the peak, $2.25 \leq \tau < 2.5$ bin, with only $\lesssim 1\sigma$ fluctuations at large radii beyond $\tau\simeq 3$.
 Both the signal and the fluctuations appear to be somewhat extended in $\tau$.
 Using thicker, $\Delta \tau=0.5$ bins (squares and thin double-dot dashed curve) raises the significance of the virial excess to the $\sim4\sigma$ level in the $2 \leq \tau < 2.5$ bin, while the fluctuations reach $\sim 2\sigma$.
 The significance is also increased if these $\Delta \tau=0.5$ bins are first offset by $0.25$ in $\tau$ (triangles), but only to the $\sim3.4\sigma$ level, in the $2.25 \leq \tau < 2.75$ bin.
 The location of the peak is consistent with the stacked \emph{Fermi} data analysis in either choice of angular binning, and in both stacking methods.

 Next, consider the cleared data (top panel), after point sources were removed by CLEAN and not restored.
 Here, the central peak is diminished to the $\sim6\sigma$ level, as expected due to its point source contribution, whereas the virial excess becomes more significant, with a $\sim4.2\sigma$ peak in the same, $2.25 \leq \tau < 2.5$ radial bin.
 Thus, while point source removal does not appreciably change the magnitude or position of this virial signal (see Fig.~\ref{fig:band7_flux}), it raises its significance by lowering the background noise level.
 Such behaviour is consistent with this excess arising from diffuse, rather than point-source, emission.
 The peak remains broad; using thicker, $\Delta \tau=0.5$ bins again raises the significance, here to the $\sim5\sigma$ confidence level both in the $2.0 \leq \tau < 2.5$ bin and in the offset, $2.25 \leq \tau < 2.75$ bin.
+The nominal excess is comprised of the cumulative contribution of $\sim70\%$ of the clusters in our sample, with a mean $S \simeq 1.1 \pm 0.7$ in the $2<\tau<3$ range.
+No sub-sample strongly governs the signal, so removing the few most significant, $\{3.3,2.4,2.2\ldots\}\sigma$ contributions does not significantly alter the stacked results.

 Unlike the virial excess, discussed in some detail below in \S\ref{subsec:virial_excess}, the central, $\tau\lesssim1.5$ signal is highly sensitive to point source removal, which substantially lowers its brightness (Fig.~\ref{fig:band7_flux}) and corresponding significance (Fig.~\ref{fig:band7_sig}).
 While most of the central flux is thus attributed to point sources, the residual stacked signal in the cleared data suggests a $\sim 6\sigma$ diffuse central component, extending in out to $\sim 1 R_{500}$.
 This diffuse signal shows some $|\Delta S/S|\lesssim7\%$, or equivalently $|\Delta S|\lesssim0.4$, difference between the two stacking methods (compare symbols and corresponding curves in Fig.~\ref{fig:band7_sig}).
 In contrast, the virial peak shows only a $\sim0.4\%$ difference between the two stacking methods, suggesting that the virial excess is more evenly distributed among clusters than the central cleared signal.